 Chevrolet Cavalier owners have reported 332 problems related to fuel pump (under the gasoline fuel system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chevrolet Cavalier based on all problems reported for the Cavalier.

 Tl- the contact owns a 2003 Chevrolet Cavalier.
 The contact stated that while driving 10 mph the vehicle stalled with the illumination of the check oil and battery warning lamps.
 The vehicle was taken to a local mechanic who diagnosed that the fuel pump was defective and needed to be replaced.
 The manufacturer was made aware of the failure who did not offer any assistance to teh contact with repairs.
 The vehicle was repaired.
 The failure and the current mileage was 123,769.
 Kmj.